ziky168/Reconstruct-temporal-networks-from-propogation-data/README.md

 #### Usage

-    In `reconstruct dynamic network`, it implements the introduction of generated dynamic networks (`ER`, `BA`, `WS`, etc.) and real dynamic networks, and realizes propagation and reconstruction under SIS dynamics and CP dynamics. <br>
+    In `reconstruct dynamic network`, it implements the introduction of generated dynamic networks (`ER`, `BA`, `WS`, etc.) and real dynamic networks, and realizes propagation and reconstruction under SIS dynamics and CP dynamics.
     Settings can be configured in the main.py file.

 ##### 1. System Parameter Settings

 ```